k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- A: A single database residing on a dedicated PostgreSQL server, residing on a single node server to increase access speed and reduce network latency.

-\- B: As multiple digital entities (or Logical Units Instances), each one captured as an SQLite micro-database that is compressed and stored on Cassandra distributed DB.
+\- B: As multiple digital entities (or Logical Unit Instances), each stored as an SQLite micro-database that is compressed and stored on Cassandra distributed DB.

-\- C: As a single binary file pointing to different DBs distributed across external networks.
+\- C: As a single binary file pointing to different databases distributed across external networks.

  (***Solution 5: B - Note that Fabric can be configured to avoid storage of Sqlite file in Cassandra.***)

-#### Question 6: Fabric Connections
+#### Question 6: Fabric connections

 Users can query Fabric from external systems by:

-\- A: Using Fabric JDBC driver.
+\- A: Using the Fabric JDBC driver.

-\- B: Pushing data directly into Fabric through a web-service enabling direct insert, update and delete operations into LUIs
+\- B: Pushing data directly into Fabric through a web-service enabling direct insert, update and delete operations into LUIs.

-\- C: Listening to Fabric CDC (Change Data Capture) module and act upon changes if needed
+\- C: Listening to the Fabric CDC (Change Data Capture) module and acting upon changes if needed.

-\- D: All the above
+\- D: All the above.

 (***Solution 6: D***)

-####  Question 7: Fabric & Message queues
+####  Question 7: Fabric and message queues

-Fabric publishes data changes to external servers by using:
+Fabric publishes data changes to external servers using:

-\- A: Kafka & CDC to notify changes occurring to specific LUIs
+\- A: Kafka and CDC (Change Data Capture) module to notify changes occurring to specific LUIs.

-\- B: CDC (Change Data Capture) & iiDFinder modules to notify changes occurring to common DB tables
+\- B: CDC and iiDFinder modules to notify about changes occurring in the 'commonDB' tables.

-\- B: MSMQ
+\- B: MSMQ.

-\- C: Its own proprietary Queue Messaging API
+\- C: Its own proprietary Queue Messaging API.

-\- D: All the above
+\- D: All the above.

 (***Solution 7: A***)